herrbert74/Breeds/README.md

 ## Tech

-* I used commonly used libraries Retrofit 2, Coroutines, Dagger 2, AndroidX, Coil and Compose.
+* I used commonly used libraries Retrofit 2, Coroutines, Dagger 2, AndroidX, Coil, Realm, MockWebServer and Compose.
 * I also used less commonly used libraries, like MVIKotlin, Decompose and Essenty.
 See details in the structure section.
 * I used my base library.
 This contains code that I could not find in other third party libraries, and what I use in